Warby Parker (WRBY)

 11. Balance Sheet Assessment

-12. Key Takeaways from Warby Parker’s Q3 Results
+12. Key Takeaways from Warby Parker’s Q4 Results

-It was encouraging to see Warby Parker beat analysts’ EBITDA expectations this quarter.
-We were also happy its gross margin narrowly outperformed Wall Street’s estimates.
-On the other hand, its full-year revenue guidance missed and its revenue fell slightly short of Wall Street’s estimates.
+We struggled to find many positives in these results.
+Its full-year EBITDA guidance missed and its EBITDA fell short of Wall Street’s estimates.
 Overall, this was a weaker quarter.
-The stock traded down 7.2% to $17.67 immediately following the results.
+The stock traded down 8.5% to $19.93 immediately following the results.

 13. Is Now The Time To Buy Warby Parker?

-In our opinion, Warby Parker is a good company.
-First off, its revenue growth was good over the last three years, and analysts believe it can continue growing at these levels.
+Warby Parker is an amazing business ranking highly on our list.
+First, the company’s revenue growth was good over the last three years, and analysts believe it can continue growing at these levels.
 And while its brand caters to a niche market, its new store openings have increased its brand equity.
-On top of that, its projected EPS for the next year implies the company will continue generating shareholder value.
+Additionally, Warby Parker’s projected EPS for the next year implies the company will continue generating shareholder value.

-Wall Street analysts have a consensus one-year price target of $22.45 on the company (compared to the current share price of $18.26), implying they see 23% upside in buying Warby Parker in the short term.
+Wall Street analysts have a consensus one-year price target of $28.33 on the company (compared to the current share price of $24.83).